 The good news: You won’t have to go it alone.
 The Center for Entrepreneurial Studies will hold workshops to let you know what exactly is expected.
 Each student team that makes it to Round #3 will be assigned a mentor who is a seasoned and experienced entrepreneur.
 Additionally, there are many online tools available to help you with the business plan format, including a Business Plan template provided by the U.S. Small Business Administration.

 The Finale: Pirates Pitch Day

-Next, each of the five teams in Round #3 will pitch their ideas in a 10-minute oral presentation to the panel of judges on Pirates Pitch Day, scheduled for Friday, April 11, 2014 from 1 p.m. to 4 p.m. in Jubilee Hall Auditorium.
+Next, each of the five teams in Round #3 will pitch their ideas in a 10-minute oral presentation to the panel of judges on Pirates Pitch Day, scheduled for Friday, April 11, 2014 from 10 a.m. to 1 p.m. in Jubilee Hall Auditorium.
 The judges (who will have already reviewed the written Business Plans) will then have 10 minutes to ask each team questions.
 After the presentations, the judges will deliberate before announcing the two top winning teams.
 The public is invited to Pirates Pitch Day, so bring your friends to cheer you on!
 In fact, the audience will be asked to vote for its favorite finalist team, which will win the $500 Audience Participation Award.